 Soap Boxes and Other Complete Covers

 One easy way to package your soap is to drop it in an appropriately sized box.
-There are many companies that sell soap boxes, and, like the soap on the upper right, you can just add your own label and/or graphics to it.
+Many companies sell soapboxes, and you can just add your own label and/or graphics to it.

-The box on the upper left is a custom box with a die cut cutout in it.
-It not only looks professional, but it gives a little window onto the soap so that you can see its color.
-That's the disadvantage of a soap box - not being able to see the soap that's inside it.
-The advantage is that it looks clean and finished and you have all the sides to put your text and information.
+You can also use a custom box with a die cut cutout in it.
+It looks professional and gives a little window onto the soap so that you can see its color.
+But even without a window, a soapbox looks clean and finished, and you can use all the sides for text and information.

-Another option that I'm putting in the "box" category is the soap on the bottom.
-While not in a box, it's completely wrapped like a Christmas present with a label added.Continue to 5 of 8 below.
+Another option in the "box" category is the soap on the bottom.
+While not in a box, it's completely wrapped in paper, like a Christmas present, with a label added.Continue to 5 of 8 below.

 05 of 08